-While almost all owners of coal generators have announced their long-term retirement plans, they are only required to give three and a half years' notice of a closure, which would leave the NEM very little time to respond.
+While almost all owners of coal generators have announced their long-term retirement plans, they are only required to give three and a half years' notice of a closure.
+This leaves the NEM very little time to respond if replacement investments are not planned and delivered.
 Closures with short notice increase the risk of near-term reliability challenges and price shocks for consumers, and further accelerate the need for new generation.
 These risks are best mitigated through agreed latest closure timeframes and delivery of the planned investment in generation capacity.